AGE GROUP COORDINATOR

 - The Starter and Announcer work together as a team.
 Starter is responsible for giving the command to start the race, and operating the starting equipment.
 Announcer works with Starter to Announce events and heats throughout the meet, and other announcements as needed.

 STROKE AND TURN JUDGE

 - The Stroke and Turn Officials watch 3 lanes each and make sure the strokes are done legally (eg., did a backstroker swim the entire race on his/her back, is the breaststroker kicking properly, etc.).
-This job requires training, please contact Mary Campbell.
+This job requires training, please contact Sarah Bradley.

 - Scorekeepers and Timers cannot easily leave their posts during their shifts, so we need someone to bring water and snacks to them to keep them going!
 Gather water, soda, snacks etc a few times during the meet, deliver to timers and scorers.